Existence of a Phase Transition in Harmonic Activation and Transport: Approximation of HAT by IHAT

-In the remainder of this section, we prove Proposition \ref{help for at pairs}.
-We need the following result due to Kesten (Lemma 2.23 of \cite{kesten1986}; alternatively, Theorem~4 of \cite{timar2013}).
+We need a geometric lemma that is due to Kesten (Lemma 2.23 of \cite{kesten1986}; alternatively, Theorem~4 of \cite{timar2013}).
 To state it, denote by $\Z^{d\ast}$ the graph with vertex set $\Z^d$ and with an edge between distinct $x, y \in \Z^d$ when $x$ and $y$ differ by at most one in each coordinate.
 For $A \subseteq \Z^d$, we define the $\ast$-visible boundary $\bdyvis A$ as

 \begin{lemma}[Lemma 2.23 of \cite{kesten1986}] If $A$ is a finite, $\ast$-connected subset of $\Z^d$, then $\bdyvis A$ is connected in $\Z^d$. \end{lemma}